-- · global names to force finding them - all to force all globals - nofeed to block automated fake input searches - nozoom to disable neighboring object heuristics
+• global names to force finding them

+- all to force all globals - nofeed to block automated fake input searches - nozoom to disable neighboring object heuristics devel/find-primitive data-type val1 val2 [val3...]

-6.2.12 devel/find-primitive
+6.2.13 devel/find-primitive

 Finds a primitive variable in DF's data section, relying on the user to change its value.
 This is similar to devel/find-offsets, but useful for new variables whose locations are unknown (i.e. they could be part of an existing global).